And, not surprisingly, there’s plenty to must-see here too. So without more of a do, let’s get on with this!…

 24. Galapagos Islands.

 This archipelago contains very unusual living creatures and has tropical scenery that’s world-beating.
 It’s also unusual in that it has a comfortably cool climate – though it’s practically right on the equator!
-Haven’t been; you guessed it: need to change that – fast!
+A report on my expedition to Galapagos is available here.

 25. Machu Picchu, Peru.